Building Safety Programme

 If you have any questions regarding the survey, or you're a property owner and believe you should fill in this survey and have not been contacted, email firstname.lastname@example.org.

-We will work with building owners to help them to understand the actions they need to take to keep their residents safe.
-This may include undertaking works to the building.
+We will work with building owners to help them understand the actions they need to take to keep their residents safe.
+This may include undertaking works on the building.
 Where work is needed, the cost of it may be covered by the Building Safety Fund and other government schemes.

-If you have any questions about our work on the private sector or about a specific building, email firstname.lastname@example.org.
+If you’re an owner and have any questions about our work in the private sector or have any building safety concerns about a specific building, email email@example.com.